xarantolus/ax/README.md

 For any changes you want to make, you can branch off from the `develop` branch.
 Please format the code using `make fmt` before submitting a pull request and make sure that `make precommit` passes.

+If you want to work on something, I recommend having two terminals opened: one job for automatically running tests on changes (`make watch-tests`) and one for automatically rebuilding the module, serving the web server and rebuilding the example programs (`make watch`).
+This configuration is already included in the [`tasks.json`](.vscode/tasks.json) file, VSCode should offer to run them automatically.

 ### Development setup
 If you want to develop in a Docker container, there's a [Dev Container](https://containers.dev) configuration provided in the repository.
 I would however recommend setting up the development tools on your native machine: